Community First Bank: Northern Beaches Credit Union merger

 On 1 December 2015, the Northern Beaches Credit Union merged with Community First Credit union.

 Cape Credit Union merger

 On Sep 2018, the Cape Credit Union merged with Community First Credit union.

 Community First Bank

 In 2022, Community First Credit Union commenced the transition to become Community First Bank.
 Community First won the right to call themselves a bank following their successful trademark dispute with Bendigo and Adelaide Bank in 2021.
 They successfully fought for the right of customer-owned mutuals to call themselves 'community banks', and in winning the dispute, they commenced the process to begin referring to their brand as 'Community First Bank'.

+In October 2024 FCCU announced a planned merger with the Illawarra Credit Union.

 Sponsorship

 In 2009 in association with cricketer Glenn McGrath and the McGrath Foundation, the McGrath Pink Visa Credit Card was launched.
 Half the card's annual fee of $20 is donated to the McGrath Foundation which supports women with breast cancer by providing nurses.
 Currently membership exceeds 65,000, with assets reaching $738 million.

 Community First Bank continues to sponsor the Queenscliff Surf Life Saving Club.
 Having originated more than 19 years ago via Northern Beaches credit Union, the sponsorship helps fund the cost of a new surf lifesaving boat each year while supporting the club’s important work in keeping beach-goers safe.

 Community First Bank has also been sponsors of ClubsNSW for more than a decade.
 Community First and ClubsNSW are two organisations that share a powerful vision of putting the interests of communities first, and the support allows ClubsNSW to continue its impressive contribution to the broader Australian community.